|

 10.4.6 Data Distribution Service

-11. Implementing Cryptographic Protocols and Algorithms
+11. Implementing Cryptographic Protocols and Algorithms11.1 Understanding hashing algorithms

 11.1.1 Secure Hashing Algorithm (SHA)